frommf/homebridge-helios-kwl/README.md

 - **Party Modus Switch**: A switch synchronized to the 'Party Mode' of the ventilation system
 - **Silent Modus Switch**: A switch synchronized to the 'Silent Mode' of the ventilation system
 - **Fan**: Signalizes the fan speed.
-For security reason the fan can't be turned off.
+For safety reason the fan can't be turned off.

 ## Remarks